 Basil simple syrup is one of my absolute favorites.
-It’s delicious in a twist on the classic mojito or to bring more flavor to a drink such as these strawberry basil margarita or classic Moscow mules.
+It’s delicious in a twist on the classic mojito or to bring more flavor to a

 Sweet, aromatic and slightly peppery, this delicious and easy syrup has a fresh, pleasant taste that lends itself well to summery cocktails.